wp-plugins/plugnedit/readme.txt

 <strong>
 New Features:</strong>

-Load your WordPress template into the editor, The settings for loading a template are found in the options menu.
+Load your WordPress template into the HTML editor, The settings for loading a template are found in the options menu.

 <strong>Theme Programmers:</strong>